freedom111111/Data-Science-Projects/README.md

 # Data-Science-Projects

-These are some of my data science projects.
+This filefolder is used to display some of my data science projects.

 Thanks.